Education

 Dr. Janice W. Fernheimer

-This course introduces students to Kentucky's iconic Bourbon history and heritage and the many diverse individuals--Jewish, African American, Japanese, Irish, female and others who contributed to its development (ex.
-Uncle Nearest was the enslaved African American man who taught Jack Daniel how to distill!) .
+This course introduces students to Kentucky's iconic Bourbon history and heritage and the many individuals--Jewish, African American, Japanese, Irish, female and others who contributed to its development (ex.
+Uncle Nearest was the enslaved African American man who taught Jack Daniel how to distill!).
 Students will gain familiarity and practice in the genres of Bourbon writing, building a portfolio that will help them enter industry writing if they choose.
 Additionally, students will be introduced to primary sources including the Kentucky Bourbon Tales, the Women in Bourbon, Black Women in Bourbon oral history collections as well as the Schenley Distillers Corporation materials in UK's Special Collections and Resources.

 Prerequisite: Completion of Composition and Communication requirement or consent of instructor.

-WRD 569 - Composing Oral History: Bourbon Oral History (3 credit hours) Must be 21 to enrollDr.
-Janice W. Fernheimer
+WRD 569 - Composing Oral History: Bourbon Oral History (3 credit hours) Must be 21 to enroll

 In this course, students will build the historical bourbon record by interviewing women bourbon industry experts, leaders, insiders.
 Students will learn about oral history as a method, bourbon as an industry, and the art of interviewing itself.
 By semester’s end students will know how to craft a strong set of questions, conduct an original oral history interview, reflect on their process, and create persuasive materials aimed at public audiences.
 Interviews will be archived in the Louie B. Nunn Center for Oral History as part of the Women in Bourbon Oral History Project.
 Note: Students who have enrolled in the past have gone on to launch their own bourbon brands; become distillers at Willet, Bulleit and other distilleries; become Bourbon educators, or work at Heaven Hill learning about bourbon law as paid interns.

-Internships and Co-operative Education Courses in non-CAFE academic units:
+Internships and Co-operative Education Courses:

 Enrollment Instructions